hologramkrypt/saturni/assets/.wallpapers/README.md

 ### hyprpaper

 > This is optional.
-I personally use swaybg.
+I personally use swww.

 ```
 # Load an image into memory